ajv-validator/ajv/docs/json-schema.md

 This keyword can be used to allow `null` value in addition to the defined `type`.

 Ajv supports it by default, without additional options.
-These two schemas are equivalent, but the first one is better supported by some tools and is also compatible with `strict.types` option (see [Strict types](./strict-mode.md#strict-types))
+These two schemas are equivalent, but the first one is better supported by some tools and is also compatible with `strictTypes` option (see [Strict types](./strict-mode.md#strict-types))

 ```json
 {